-4.2.1 Septic Tanks
+6.3.1 Septic Tanks

 Septic tanks (for combined wastewater or blackwater only) are traditionally the most common type of treatment system in established localities without reticulated sewerage.
 They can also be used as pre-treatment for greywater treatment systems, although this is far less common.
 The technology is passive, whereby wastewater is gravity fed to a single tank (typically concrete or plastic), ideally fitted with a baffle and inlet and outlet 'T-pieces' to prevent extrusion of solids into the trenches or backflow to the inlet.
+All new septic tanks shall be fitted with an effluent outlet filter that fits into the outlet square of the tank.
+Some tanks may require minor modification of the access hole to allow for maintenance of the filter.
+Where possible, an outlet filter shall be installed on existing septic tanks during rectification or modification work to a system.
 Dense solids settle to the bottom of the tank to form sludge, while a lower-density scum forms at the surface (comprised of cellulose, fats, oils, grease and other materials).
 Anaerobic digestion of colloidal and dissolved organic solids occurs, and some nitrogen and phosphorus is also removed.
 The primary-treated effluent is discharged by gravity for further treatment in a secondary treatment system or to a land application system suitable for primary effluent (such as trenches, beds or a mound).

 Septic tanks should be pumped out before sludge build-up or scum thickness reduces the available capacity for wastewater detention to the point where treatment efficacy is being impacted.
-Depending on tank capacity, household occupancy and influent strength, the pumpout period would be required every 3-5 years for combined wastewater and blackwater septic tanks (the EPA currently requires septic tanks be desludged every three years to ensure maximum effectiveness), and about 10-15 years for greywater only.
+Depending on tank capacity, household occupancy and influent strength, the pump-out period would be required every 3-5 years for combined wastewater and blackwater septic tanks (the EPA currently requires septic tanks be desludged every three years to ensure maximum effectiveness), and about 10-15 years for greywater only.

-Septic tanks are subject to AS/NZS1546.1:2008 (On-site domestic wastewater treatment units - septic tanks) as well as the current EPA Code of Practice and current EPA Certificate of Approval.
+Septic tanks are subject to AS 1546.1:2008 (On-site domestic wastewater treatment units - septic tanks) as well as the current EPA Code of Practice and current system type EPA Certificate of Conformance.

-4.2.2 Incinerating Toilets
+6.3.2 Incinerating Toilets